-During the first quarter of fiscal year 2015, the Company continued to develop its lead clinical candidate, ARC-520, for the treatment of chronic hepatitis B as well as its second clinical candidate, ARC-AAT, an RNAi therapeutic designed to treat liver disease associated with Alpha-1 antitrypsin deficiency (AATD).
+During fiscal year 2015, the Company has continued to develop its lead clinical candidate, ARC-520, for the treatment of chronic hepatitis B as well as its second clinical candidate, ARC-AAT, an RNAi therapeutic designed to treat liver disease associated with Alpha-1 antitrypsin deficiency (AATD).
 The Company continues its Phase 2a studies in ARC-520, with no dose-limiting toxicities or serious adverse events having been observed to date.
 The Company submitted an Investigational New Drug application to the U.S. Food and Drug Administration in December 2014 for ARC-520 to initiate phase 2b multi-dose studies to determine the depth of hepatitis B surface antigen (HBsAg) reduction following ARC-520 injection.
-The Company received feedback from the FDA, and based on that feedback the Company expects to adjust the protocol in order to begin the trial.
-The Company also expects to file with Asian and European agencies to begin additional phase 2b studies in fiscal year 2015.
-Additionally, the Company has submitted an application for ARC-AAT and expects to begin a phase 1 clinical trial soon.
+The Company received feedback from the FDA, and based on that feedback the Company adjusted the protocol in order to begin the trial.
+In April 2015, the application was approved by the FDA.
+In June 2015, the Company received regulatory clearance in Germany for two additional Phase 2b multiple-dose studies of ARC-520 to be conducted in parallel, and also expects to file with additional Asian and European agencies to begin additional phase 2b studies.